-Section I: SUMMARY General Comments (if any): Non-conformities (list the standard numbers here and explain any non-conformities under each standard): Suggestions for improvement (non-mandatory suggestions that are not required program standards):
+Section I: SUMMARY

+Non-conformities (list the standard numbers here and explain any non-conformities under each standard):

 Section J: BIOCHEMISTRY INCLUDING IMMUNOASSAY

 Some toxicology laboratories are periodically asked to perform certain biochemistry tests on postmortem specimens such as vitreous humor or partially hemolyzed blood.
 Examples include glucose, sodium, chloride, urea, and creatinine.
 Results of such testing may assist forensic pathologists in the determination of cause of death.
 It is also recognized that performance of biochemistry tests on postmortem specimens may not be practical in all clinical laboratories.